Trapping Licensing Requirements

 - place a trap within 15 feet of a muskrat house, or injure or destroy the house, den or burrow used by any game or furbearing animal.

-- place a trap within 50 feet of exposed bait (see Statewide Restrictions under Lynx Protection Zone & Trap Restrictions).
+- place a trap within 50 feet of exposed bait (see Statewide Restrictions on Lynx Restriction Zones & Trap Restrictions).

-Permit forms, applications, property maps and lists of available lands may be obtained from the Wildlife Division in Concord (603-271-2461), or downloaded from wildnh.com.
+Permit forms, applications, property maps and lists of available lands may be obtained from the Wildlife Division in Concord (603-271-2461), or downloaded from huntnh.com.